hermescenter/dontspy.eu/site/content/en/blog/The-Dual-Threat-How-Losing-the-Biometric-Battle-Fuels-Deepfake-Proliferation.md

 <link rel="stylesheet" type="text/css" href="/css/blog.css" />

-# Biometrics and Deepfakes: Tracking the Uniqueness
+# Biometrics and deepfakes: tracking uniqueness

+We live in historically crucial times, technology-wise.
+Every week, new laws and regulations aimed at mitigating the risks of AI are proposed and discussed by dedicated teams from governments and coalitions all over the world.

+The goal is to ensure the safety and transparency of these complex systems, along with demanding accountability for providers/manufacturers.
+As we write, three important elements are converging on the European scene, providing a great window of opportunity:

+* the debate on foundation models in the EU Artificial Intelligence Act (AI Act);
-Three factors are converging and present a unique opportunity: The debate on Foundation Model in the AIAct, the regulatory vacuum and lack of safeguards that deepfakes have been exploiting in recent months, and the imminent conclusion of the trilogues on the AI Act.
+* the regulatory vacuum and lack of safeguards around deepfakes;
+* the imminent conclusion of the trilogues on the AI Act, set for December 2023.

+Can the AI Act be finalised in time to protect fundamental rights (as European regulation is praised for doing), while tackling the issue of deepfakes proliferation?
+The answer is yes, it sure can!
+It is the author's belief that, in order to solve the problem, the AI Act should target the very root of the technology with which deepfakes are created.

-###### The author's thesis is that, with a few caveats, the AI Act can still be finalised in time to protect fundamental rights, as European regulation is praised for doing, while tackling the problem of deepfakes by going to the root of the technology that enables them.
+###### TOGLIEREI > The author's thesis is that, with a few caveats, the AI Act can still be finalised in time to protect fundamental rights, as European regulation is praised for doing, while tackling the problem of deepfakes by going to the root of the technology that enables them.

-# What are the Foundation Model?
+# What are foundation models?

 > An emerging type of AI system is a ‘foundation model’, sometimes called a ‘general-purpose AI’ or ‘GPAI’ system.
 These are capable of a range of general tasks (such as text synthesis, image manipulation and audio generation).
 Notable examples are OpenAI’s GPT-3 and GPT-4, foundation models that underpin the conversational chat agent ChatGPT.

 via [Explainer: What is a foundation model?](https://www.adalovelaceinstitute.org/resource/foundation-models-explainer/) _Ada Lovelace Institute._

-It is clear that a **foundation model capable of producing images that resemble an individual has two fundamental problems**: it has been trained over countless personal biometric information, **from people who never consented to it**, and, to produce a realistic figure of a subject, it **must have a biometric detail** to so produce a matching equivalent.
+AL POSTO DI QUESTO PARAGRAFO > A **foundation model capable of producing images that resemble an individual has two fundamental problems**: it has been trained over countless personal biometric information, **from people who never consented to it**, and, to produce a realistic figure of a subject, it **must have a biometric detail** to so produce a matching equivalent.
 In modern times, the computatational resources to produce fakes of quality enough to fool both computer and human vision (deepfake), is become affordable to the mainstream.

+SUGGERISCO QUESTO > Foundation models that generate **images resembling individuals** pose **two critical challenges**: they rely on vast amounts of personal biometric data, often **without consent,** and require **biometric details** to produce realistic representations.

+The proliferation of affordable computational resources has democratized the creation of deepfakes, making it almost a **mainstream practice,** and blurring the lines between reality and fabrication.

-# The Corporate answer
+# The corporate world tries to answer

-###### The author's thesis is that corporate lobbiesm try to describe certain "advances" as undeniable realities, and contextually pretend to be the only one responsible enough to handle such technology.
-This is evident in statements such as [Microsoft's responsible use of AI in elections](https://blogs.microsoft.com/on-the-issues/2023/11/07/microsoft-elections-2024-ai-voting-mtac/):
+Big-tech corporations tend to portray certain technological "advancements" as inevitable and necessary, while claiming to be responsible enough to handle such major changes.
+This is evident in statements such as [Microsoft's responsible use of AI during the elections](https://blogs.microsoft.com/on-the-issues/2023/11/07/microsoft-elections-2024-ai-voting-mtac/):

-> First, Microsoft will help candidates and campaigns maintain greater control over their content and likeness by launching Content Credentials as a Service.
+> Microsoft will help candidates and campaigns retain greater control over their content and digital personas by launching Content Credentials as a Service (CCaaS).
 This new tool enables users to digitally sign and authenticate media using the Coalition for Content Provenance and Authenticity’s (C2PA) digital watermarking credentials, a set of metadata that encode details about the content’s provenance using cryptography.

 <br>

-**Translated from corporate newspeak**, this means:
+Let's break down this statement and scrape off the corporate jargon.
+The statements means that

-* Only Microsoft can issue a certificate of trustworthiness.
+* only Microsoft can issue a certificate of trustworthiness;
-* If there is no such certificate, you should assume that the content is fake.
+* if there is no such certificate, you should assume that the content is fake.

 And **this assumes that**:

-* Fake content can be generated thanks to Microsoft technology, so they can't avoid it.
+* fake content can be generated thanks to Microsoft technology, so they can't avoid it;
-* You have to go to the trouble of getting a certificate because Microsoft technology has made the Internet less reliable.
+* Users have to go through the trouble of getting a certificate because Microsoft technology has made the Internet less reliable.

-###### This should not an underlay assumption the AI Act regulators should buy!
+###### AI Act regulators should not buy this narrative

 We should reflect on the strong links between:

-* The massive GDPR/biometric personal data violation happening when a Foundamental Model is trained
+* The massive GDPR/biometric personal data violation happening when a foundamental model is trained;
-* The intrinsic co-dependence between biometric profiling and deepfake
+* the co-dependence between biometric profiling and deepfake creation.

 {{<figure
     class="blog-figures"